 For our example, we can base the partition expression on the date.
 The aim of Row Partitioning is to store rows with identical dates in the same partition.
 This ensures they are physically adjacent on the disk, enabling efficient access.

-Due to this fact, BLC and space advantage results can be attained concurrently.
-The compression algorithms attain greater compression rates as the precise date values are located closely within the same data blocks.
+This means that better compression and space savings can be achieved simultaneously.
+The compression algorithms achieve higher compression rates because the date values are stored close together within the same data blocks.

 In practice, ideal conditions can result in up to 50% smaller tables.